-You have the option of choosing to activate the read receipt feature only for an individual email message or set it as the default option for all emails.
+The great part is that you can choose to activate a Windows Mail read receipt only for an individual email message or set it as the default option for all emails.

 A read receipt confirms that your message was opened.
 In Outlook, the message recipient can decline to send read receipts.
 There are other scenarios where read receipts are not sent, such as if the recipient’s email program doesn’t support read receipts.
 There is no way to force a recipient to send a read receipt.

-How can I add read receipts in Windows 10 Mail application?
+How do I get a read receipt in Windows 10 Mail?

 1. Use a third-party email client that supports read receipts